 What are the different types of business management degrees?

 Business management classes will help you develop the skills you need to navigate challenges throughout your career.
-A bachelor of business management can also prepare you for taking the next step in a business management education career path: a Master’s in Business Administration, or an MBA.
+A bachelor of business management can also prepare you for taking the next step in a business management education career path: a online Master’s in Business Administration program, or an MBA.

 While a bachelor’s degree in business management or business administration can prepare you for entry-level jobs in marketing, sales, finance, accounting, and other fields, an MBA helps you build the qualifications to pursue more advanced leadership positions.
 However, the first step in your business career is a bachelor’s degree in business management, and if you’re ready you can explore the options we’ve ranked for you below.

 What is the difference between a business management degree and a business administration degree?